valerie035/data-analytics-winter-2025/module_1/assignment_1.md

 ### 1. **Introduction**
 Write a short paragraph below describing the role of AI tools like ChatGPT in learning data analytics.
 Include your expectations for how ChatGPT can assist in your learning process.

+AI tools are a wonderful resource and of course, have their place in a learning environment.
+ChatGPT, while incredibly helpful, can also create barriers in learning if used to complete assignments instead of as an assistant/tool.
+I plan to use it sparingly, if and when a question is difficult to understand using Google, my preferred tool.
 ---

 ### 2. **Data Task: Sorting in Pivot Charts**